Best Science Curriculum for Self-Contained Classrooms | SPED Lesson Planner

 Generation Genius

 Generation Genius combines science videos, lesson plans, vocabulary, and experiments aligned to elementary and middle school standards.
-It can be useful in self-contained settings when teachers need structured multimedia content plus printable supports for modified lessons.
+It can support self-contained science lessons when teachers pair the multimedia instruction with visual supports, simplified checks for understanding, and explicit IEP goal practice.

 Pros